aralroca/next-translate/README.md

 📦**Size**: ~5kb

 Sometimes we need to do some translations with HTML inside the text (bolds, links, etc).
-The `Trans` component is exactly to do that.
+The `Trans` component is exactly what you need for this.
 We recommend to use this component only in this case, for other cases we highly recommend the usage of `useTranslation` hook instead.

-Example of usage:
+Example:

 ```jsx
 // The defined dictionary enter is like: